Live Music Venues in Northeast Florida

 1340C A1A South, St. Augustine

-This outdoor amphitheater, which routinely draws top shelf acts such as Robert Plant and Steve Miller, was first built in 1965 to mark the city’s 400th anniversary.
-Renovated between 2002 and 2007, the theater can now hold more than 4,000 spectators and also features a series of walking trails on the grounds.
+This outdoor amphitheater, which routinely draws top shelf acts such as Robert Plant and Steve Miller, was built in 1965 to mark the city’s 400th anniversary.
+Renovated between 2002 and 2007, the amphitheater can now hold more than 4,000 spectators and also features a series of walking trails on the grounds, which are nestled in a section of Anatasia State Park.

 Bar With No Name